Social Impact Associate Manager

 - Launched a successful One Duck Creek Diversity Summit, partnering with Pine Street Inn to create over 50 permanent placement bags for previously homeless individuals

-“We’ve seen engagement go up since working on the Benevity platform as we now have a plethora of opportunities where our employees can search for organizations and events that mean something to them.”Sage Milton – Social Impact Lead at Duck Creek Technologies
+“We’ve seen engagement go up since working on the Benevity platform as we now have a plethora of opportunities where our employees can search for organisations and events that mean something to them.”Sage Milton – Social Impact Lead at Duck Creek Technologies

 Tips & advice for other companies